Economy of the Middle East: Jordan

 Jordan operates a rentier economy based largely on foreign aid, investment, and remittances.
 Jordan heavily depends on its highly skilled workforce in the oil-rich Persian Gulf to send back money to help support thousands of Jordanian families.
 Consequently, its economic fortunes are tied to events in the international community.
 Although the standard of living in Jordan is significantly higher than other countries with similar incomes, having among the best education and healthcare systems in the Middle East, many Jordanians opt to work abroad because of soaring costs of living and high unemployment in their native country.
 Jordan is dependent on those remittances which have accounted for nearly 20% of GDP since 1975.
 Jordan's dependence has had detrimental consequences.
 Following Iraq's 1990 invasion of Kuwait hundreds of thousands of Palestinians were expelled from other Arab nations.
 For Jordan this resulted in the significant loss of remittance revenue.

 Although the 2003 Iraq War first brought detrimental consequences to Jordan's economy, it gave Jordan a huge boost in trade and investment with wealthy Iraqis re-settling in Jordan; Amman become a transit point for business and trade bound to Iraq.
 Jordan consequently became known as the "Gateway to Iraq" and later the "Gateway to the Middle East".
 Jordan's pro-business and pro-Western government has created incentives and free trade zones to spur further economic growth.

 Jordan's private sector growth has been given higher priority in recent years.
 Manufactured exports have increased by taking advantage of Qualifying Industrial Zones, led largely through the growth of a textile industry.
 Jordan's shift to a free-market economy has brought unprecedented amounts of investments.
 Jordan has one of the freest economies in the Middle East due to several key economic reforms in the past few years.
 Tourism, ICT, trade, and future oil shale and uranium exports will form the backbone of Jordan's economy.

+Since gaining independence, Jordan's agricultural sector has experienced significant growth, with the added value of its production reaching JD1.691 billion and registering a 9% growth rate.
+Vegetable production has increased by 91%, and fruit tree produce has risen by 141%, expanding to meet both local and international demand.
+Jordanian agricultural products now reach 112 countries, with exports rising by 441% to JD1.5 billion.
+Livestock numbers have grown by 54%, totaling 3.8 million animals, and the value of animal products has increased by 279% to JD1.305 billion.
+Employment in the sector has grown by 38%, now encompassing 261,000 workers.
+The Agricultural Credit Corporation's capital has expanded by 213% to JD100 million, providing JD55 million in annual loans to 11,000 farmers.
+These developments underscore the sector's role in enhancing food security, economic integration, and job creation in rural areas.